brumedezembro/cbmain/pages/browse.md

 ---
-title: Browse
+title: Pesquisar
 layout: browse
-permalink: /browse.html
+permalink: /pesquisar.html
 # see _data/config-browse.csv for display options
 # the Browse visualization will be added below the content in this file
 ---

-## Browse Items
+## Pesquisas itens